clux/facemaulers/east/ideas.md

 Make a situation/ecosystem that is so vibrant/multifaceted, so that even you as the DM has the capacity to be surprised by what the players will do.
 Not like a puzzle (with a correct solution), but like a playground.
 Lava, rickety bridges, summonable monster.
 Make things intuitive, at birds eye level.
 Airship battle over a volcano is dangerous, but let them do it.

+## Motivation
+The world will end if they don't tackle Irae.
+Why?

+- PRO: Giants are on their side, and summoning portal is closed
+- CON: Demon lords still in the world (can tackle them though..)

 ## Sunwuko's lost temple
 https://www.reddit.com/r/dndmaps/comments/b28btz/free_lost_temple_of_the_monkey_king_temple_maps/